Point Park M.B.A. Alumna the Only Female Director in the NHL Friday, October 21, 2011

 For women who are pursuing a career in the sports industry, Bullano's advice is: "Get as much experience as you can and don't get discouraged.
 It takes persistence and patience.
 It's important to have tough skin and a sense of humor, too."

 Follow Bullano on Twitter @PensPRLady to get an insider's look into the locker room, road trips and the lives of the Pittsburgh Penguins players and coaches.

-Also, check out the EPSN article "Penguins' Jennifer Bullano a commanding presence."
+Also, check out the ESPN article "Penguins' Jennifer Bullano a commanding presence."